 You will be responsible for two seminar presentations during the course.
-This involves preparing two 45 minute presentations/class discussions.
+This involves preparing two 30 minute presentations/class discussions.
+You will find 2 appropriate class readings for each presentation (to be approved by myself) and provide the reference in class one week in advance.
 On the day you present, you should distribute 'handouts' from your PowerPoint presentation for the class.